 Section 4) Infectious Disease Epidemiology and Modeling (JHU HIT-COVID)

-This session will be open to researchers and scientists that have developed tools to model infectious disease dynamics, including statistical, mathematical, and ensemble approaches.
-This section will focus on how PHSM data is used as input in infectious disease modeling, such as forecasts, inferential models, and scenario projections.
-We will discuss the specificities of how PHSM data needs to be collected, aggregated, and coded to make useful contributions to infectious disease models.
-Additionally, this section will cover how to best estimate the effect of PHSM on COVID-19 transmission, outcomes (e.g., morbidity and mortality), and prevention.
-This section will bring together epidemiologists, biostatisticians, and other public health researchers studying the impact of PHSM on COVID-19 (and other infectious diseases).
+This session was open to researchers and scientists that have developed tools to model infectious disease dynamics, including statistical, mathematical, and ensemble approaches.
+This section focused on how PHSM data is used as input in infectious disease modeling, such as forecasts, inferential models, and scenario projections.
+We discussed the specificities of how PHSM data needs to be collected, aggregated, and coded to make useful contributions to infectious disease models.
+Additionally, this section covered how to best estimate the effect of PHSM on COVID-19 transmission, outcomes (e.g., morbidity and mortality), and prevention.
+This section brought together epidemiologists, biostatisticians, and other public health researchers studying the impact of PHSM on COVID-19 (and other infectious diseases).

 - Paper presentation Panel